-Initial results are encouraging: 960 participants have joined the research project and 99.1% of them came to the follow-up visit 28 days after being vaccinated.
-Outreach teams are in constant contact with the communities targeted by the study through regular visits.
+The initial results are encouraging: 960 people took part in the research project and 99.1% of them came to the follow-up visit 28 days after being vaccinated.
+The outreach teams are in permanent contact with the communities targeted by the study, by way of regular visits.

-The study began in July 2017 and will run for 2 years.
-Its 960 participants will be managed by Epicentre’s research centre in Mbarara, Uganda, and the Medical Research Institute in Kilifi, Kenya.
+The study began in July 2017.
+It will have 960 participants handled at the Epicentre Research Centre in Mbarara (Uganda) and at the Kilifi Medical Research Institute in Kenya.

 The MSF Foundation supports a study conducted by Épicentre to prove the effectiveness of vaccine fractionation against yellow fever and initiate a large-scale change of practice in the event of an epidemic.

 Field observation.
 Yellow fever is an acute viral haemorrhagic disease transmitted by infected mosquitoes.
 It is one of the most serious infectious disease threats in the world: according to the WHO this disease kills more than 30,000 people every year, mainly in Africa.

 Because there is no treatment for this disease, vaccination remains the only solution to prevent it.
 However, with only four pharmaceutical companies which produce the vaccine, shortages are frequent.

 The answer.
 With in-depth scientific research, the aim is to confirm the fact that, when only one fifth of the dose is injected, patients are as well immunised as with a full dose.

 This study is conducted by Épicentre in Kenya and in Uganda.